-We recognize that you may come to MSTC with knowledge and skills obtained through a variety of previous educational, life, and career experiences.
-MSTC’s Credit for Prior Learning Policy enables students to receive credit for their knowledge and skills gained from experience other than through courses at MSTC and accelerate the completion of their educational goals.
+We recognize that you may come to Mid-State with knowledge and skills obtained through a variety of previous educational, life, and career experiences.
+Mid-State’s Credit for Prior Learning Policy enables students to receive credit for their knowledge and skills gained from experience other than through courses at Mid-State and accelerate the completion of their educational goals.
 Credit for Prior Learning credits may include transfer of credits from approved, post-secondary institutions; credit by examination; high school, military, or occupational experience/training; and articulated high school credit.

-Students are required to complete 25% of the technical studies (Associate Degree Programs) or occupational-specific studies (Technical Diploma Programs) at MSTC.
-The remaining 75% of coursework may be completed with various types of credit for prior learning.
+Students are required to complete 25 percent of their program credit requirements at Mid-State.
+The remaining 75 percent of credits may be earned through various types of credit for prior learning.

 Transfer credit typically takes 4-5 weeks to process from the point of receipt to the point of posting on the student's academic record.

-- AP, CLEP and ACT-PEP - Credit by National Examination
+- AP, CLEP and ACT-PEP - Credit by Standardized Examination

 - Credit for Military Educational Experience

 If you wish to continue your education at another institution, contact the college you wish to attend.
 Receiving institutions will determine acceptable transfer credit.
 For more information, explore our transfer agreements with other institutions.

 If you wish to continue your education in the University of Wisconsin System, you may be eligible to transfer credits toward a bachelor’s degree in several ways.